yuki-yamagata/LLM_annotation_cellular_senescence/README.md

 * Scalability issues
 * Update difficulties:
   Difficulties in keeping up-to-date article annotation
-* Dependent on annotatorch ’s ability
+* Dependent on annotator’s ability
-LLM is an attractive techinique for annotation.
+LLM is an attractive technique for annotation.

 ## Aim